Agriculture

 Rhinoceros Beetle

 bore into unopened fronds and spathes.
-The attacked frond when fully opened shows characteristic triangular cut.
+The attacked frond, when fully opened, shows a characteristic triangular cut.

 Naphthalene balls 12